 Al Wasl Plaza

 The imposing Palm Tower will grace the entrance of Palm Jumeirah.
 Dubai’s Palm Tower is set to grace the entrance to The Palm Jumeirah when it opens next year.
 Touted to be a blend of residential properties and luxury hotels, it will also have a 240-meter-high observation deck called The View at The Palm offering stunning views of the city’s skyline.
+The spectacular view alone will tempt you to apply for your Dubai visa.

 ME by Melia